C.C. Chapman on SEO, Search Plus, and Doing the Unexpected

 About C.C.
 Chapman

 C.C.
 Chapman is a digital lifestyle writer and the co-author of the best selling book Content Rules.
-He is the founder of Digital Dads, the host of Passion Hit TV, and the voice behind Managing the Gray.

 C.C. is a graduate of Bentley University and makes his home with his family in the woods outside of Boston.